XerckM/Stick-Figure-Showdown-LibGDX-Study/README.md

 ### Key Features
 - **Engaging Combat Mechanics**: Experience fast-paced and intuitive stick figure fighting gameplay.
 - **Character Animations**: Smooth and dynamic animations bring the stick figure characters to life.
-- **Interactive Environments**: Battle across various stages with interactive elements.
+- **Interactive Environments**: Battle your opponent with interactive elements.
 - **Sound and Music**: Immersive audio experience with sound effects and background music.
+- **Advanced AI Opponents: Challenge yourself against AI opponents that adapt to different difficulty levels.

 ## Development Journey
 This project is more than just a game; it's a journey through the world of game development using LibGDX.
 Each step, from conceptualization to implementation, is an opportunity to learn and apply different facets of the framework.